 You think you know your competitors?
 Think again!
-In today’s article, I will test your ability to understand your strategic opponents – and show you how to perform a successful Startup competitor analysis so you can always be one step ahead.
+In today’s article, I will test your ability to understand your strategic opponents… and, show you how to perform a successful Startup competitor analysis so you can always be one step ahead of the competition.

 During my experience as a Marketing professional, I have come to observe that a surprising number of companies underestimate the power of keeping an eye on the competition.
-In fact, I’ve had a Marketing director tell me that there is no need to track the performance of competitors because things are changing so quickly.
+In fact, I’ve had a Marketing director tell me that there is no need to observe competitors because things change so quickly.

 Step 1: Identify your competitors

 First, you can’t really start your startup competitor analysis without identifying who your competitors are.
 And of course, where do they live on the Internet.

 Let’s say that you are a startup that is working its way towards becoming a mobile bank.

 During this stage, you really want to know your competition to see what is your relative position on the market.
 And of course, to help you find a competitive advantage that will help you stand out.

 Because your core business is identified by the keyword “mobile bank” (or another one, of course, this is just an example), let’s go ahead and type this keyword in Google.

 There are my results for the keyword “mobile bank”.
 And, as you can see, I already have my first two competitors.
 But it gets a little bit more complicated than that:

 - When selecting your competitors, always take into account the country and the language that you are typing in.
 Of course, if you are a business that sells digital products or services, your main competitors can easily be from other countries outside your target.
 So, don’t necessarily exclude them – because they still might grab a piece of your market.